Interoperable-data/automate-va/EVR/VEHICLES.md

 - [ ] `era:letterMarking`, a general property for vehicle classes `era:FreightWagon` and `era:HauledPassengerStock`, a `xsd:string` independent of the class (although the Regular Expression check is different).
 - [ ] `era:speedRange`, a general property for vehicle classes `era:HauledPassengerStock` and `era:Specialvehicle`, a SKOS Concept (detailed per class).
-- [ ] existing property `era:eratvSubCategory` for vehicle classes `era:HauledPassengerStock`, `era:TractiveRollingStock` and `era:Specialvehicle`, a SKOS Concept (stubbed per class, and not put into one SKOS CS!).
+- [ ] existing property `era:subCategory` must be renamed to `era:eratvSubCategory` for vehicle classes `era:HauledPassengerStock`, `era:TractiveRollingStock` and `era:Specialvehicle`, a SKOS Concept (stubbed per class, and not put into one SKOS CS!).
 - [ ] `era:fixedGauge` and `era:adjustableGauge`, for vehicle classes `era:FreightWagon` and `era:HauledPassengerStock`, a SKOS Concept (detailed per class).
 - [ ] `era:evrSubCategory`, a general property for vehicle classes `era:FreightWagon` and `era:SpecialVehicle`, a SKOS Concept (detailed per class).